answersengine/documentations/source/advanced_tutorials.rst

        equal: 'Test title'
        if:
          search_input:
+           value:
-           value: 'Search'
+             equal: 'Search'

 You can also implement conditions on value validations.
 For instance, the above example validates that the value of a field named, 'title' has a value equal to 'Test title' only if the value of the field named, 'search_input' has a value equal to, 'Search.'
+If statements currently support value checks with the same options as a normal value check (less_than, greater_than, regex, and equal).

 Group Validations
 -----------------